Benny Boom & Terence Paul Winter Teaming Up for Rap Drama ‘Greenlight’

 Benny Boom (All Eyez on Me Director) is set to direct Greenlight, a music drama penned by Terence Paul Winter (The Rookie), for Manny Halley Productions and Quality Films.

-Cut to the present day, and Nico is 20, still trapped in the projects, and chasing a breakthrough as a rapper.
+Cut to the present day, Nico is 20 and still trapped in the projects and chasing a breakthrough as a rapper.
 A single night changes his trajectory, blurring the line between artist and persona as others begin to shape his image for their own gain.
 When his music unexpectedly ignites attention, Nico is forced to confront who he’s becoming, and whether success is worth the cost.

 Benny Boom has directed over 200 high-profile music videos for artists such as Nas, LL Cool J, Busta Rhymes, Nicki Minaj, Birdman, B.o.B., Sean Combs, Mya, Keyshia Cole, Rick Ross, Akon, GloRilla, Lil Kim, Lil Wayne, Mobb Deep, 50 Cent and so many more.